Bahmni/OpenElis/README.md

 *To build OpenElis run*
 * `ant dist`  Creates OpenELIS War
-* `ant vagrant-deploy` Create OpenELIS War and deploys it to your vagrant's tomcat
+* `./scripts/vagrant-deploy.sh` Create OpenELIS War and deploys it to your vagrant's tomcat
+* `./scripts/vagrant-database.sh` Runs Liquibase migration script in your vagrant

 Technical issues with the codebase
 ======================================